-How to Write a Cover Letter For Internship
+How to Make a Cover Letter for Internship

-Most of the internships require a cover letter as a part of the application.
-It may seem intimidating at first time however it is easier than it sounds.
+Is a cover letter important for an internship?
+Most internships require a cover letter as a part of the application.
+It may seem intimidating the first time however it is easier than it sounds.
 Nowadays a cover letter isn’t considered to be an essential element.